lancej1022/enterprise-saas/apps/web/CHAT_IMPLEMENTATION_TODO.md

 The following has been successfully implemented:

-- ✅ **Database Schema**: Chat tables added to auth-server and integrated with Zero
+- ✅ **Database Schema**: Chat tables added to backend and integrated with Zero
 - ✅ **Zero Integration**: Schema generated, permissions configured, types exported
 - ✅ **Basic Mutators**: `sendMessage` and `startConversation` mutators created
 - ✅ **UI Components**: `ChatDisplay` component with modern chat interface